 3. How are roommates assigned?

 Mutual requests for specific individuals are honored when possible.
 Otherwise, roommates are assigned on the basis of information supplied on the residence hall contract.
-Special consideration is given for a non-smoking roommate.
 No room assignments are made on the basis of race, color or national origin.

 6. What if there is a roommate problem?

 Students should first contact their resident assistant (RA) who will attempt to mediate and resolve problems.
 If there is still a problem, alternatives can be discussed with the residence life director.
 If you would like to find out how the situation is being handled or get additional information, contact the residence hall director.

 7. Are single rooms available?

 A limited number of single rooms are available on a first-come, first-serve basis.
 Indication of a request for a single room on the residence hall contract does not guarantee the request will be granted.
 Students who are granted a single room will be sent confirmation by the Office of Residence Life.
 All others will be assigned a double room and placed on a single room waiting list.
 First-year students may inquire as to the availability of apartment living.